cvxpy/cvxpy/doc/source/tutorial/functions/index.rst

 element of ``expr``, starting at ``i`` and ending at ``j-1``.
 If ``expr`` is a matrix, then ``expr[i:j:k]`` selects rows, while ``expr[i:j:k, r:s:t]`` selects both rows and columns.
-Indexing drops dimensions while slicing preserves dimenions.
+Indexing drops dimensions while slicing preserves dimensions.
 For example,

 .. code:: python